OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 The Platform Server installs specific OutSystems services that deliver the platform’s core functionality.
-They can either run as a Windows service, a .NET Core app managed by IIS or as a library included in the applications themselves.
+They can either run as a Windows service, a .NET Core app managed by IIS, or as a library included in the applications themselves.

 * **Deployment controller service:** Enables the compilation of OutSystems